Global Cosmetic Skin Care Market 2019-2023 | Presence of Premium Brands Drives Growth | Technavio

 The global cosmetic skin care market research report by Technavio predicts the market to post a CAGR of approximately 6% during the period 2019-2023.

-Technavio has published a new market research report on the global cosmetic skin care market from 2019-2023.
+Technavio predicts the global cosmetic skin care market to post a CAGR of approximately 6% by 2023.
 (Graphic: Business Wire)

 This report is available at a USD 1,000 discount for a limited time only: View market snapshot before purchasing